yld-weng/Host-Jupyter-Notebook/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/yld-weng/hostingJupyterNotebook/master)

-# hostingJupyterNotebook
+# Host Jupyter Notebook
-You can use Github repository to store your Jupyter notebook!
+This is an example of using Binder and Github repositories for running live, interactive Jupyter notebooks on the web.

 # License for data